hwpoison/random-codes/README.md

-# Codigos-sueltos
+# Random codes
-Codigos que voy acumulando
+just that.